 MPH celebrates not only the graduation of each year's senior class, but also recognizes each student's progression to another stage in their school career.
-Therefore, the last two weeks of school are filled with closing ceremonies for each level: Commencement, Baccalaureate, Middle School, Fifth grade, Kindergarten and Pre-Kindergarten closing ceremonies.
+Therefore, the last two weeks of school are filled with graduation celebrations for each level: Commencement, Baccalaureate, Middle School (8th Grade), Lower School (5th Grade), Kindergarten and Pre-Kindergarten ceremonies.